Jasmineeds/iss-tracker-flask/README.md

 - Retrieve entire ISS data
 - Retrieve data for a specific epoch
 - Calculate instantaneous speed of a a specific epoch
+- Get the latitude, longitude, altitude, and geoposition for a specific epoch
 - Get the closest epoch to the current time

 ## Project Structure